XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/MetaData.md

 - Batch
 - Generic

-Clarification - All information contained within the Avail section, relates to the availability method, all information contained withing the Valuation section, relates to the valuation method, etc.
+Clarification - All information contained within the Avail section relates to the availability method and all information contained within the Valuation section, relates to the valuation method, and so on.

 ### MetaDataRQ Example